 - Psychological Care – After the physical aspect of treatment has been addressed, patients will participate in evidence-based therapies to supplement their existing medical care.
 Patients may need to attend several therapy sessions designed to support their recovery, including:

 - Cognitive Behavioral Therapy – A common treatment for substance abuse, patients participate in individual and group therapy sessions where they can explore the cause of their substance use.
 Here they are also taught how to manage stressful situations and deal with negative emotions in a healthy manner.

 - Twelve-Step Facilitation Therapy – This can also be in the form of individual or group therapy sessions.
 The treatment follows the 12-step program, which outlines a course of actions to help overcome addiction.

 - Pregnancy Counseling – Pregnant women may experience mood swings brought on by the fluctuating levels of estrogen and progesterone.
 Counseling may help manage the symptoms like sadness and anxiety as well as concerns about how drug abuse affects their pregnancy.

 - Family Therapy – In some cases, the patients’ family or partner are invited to discuss any issues that may affect their recovery.

-- Social Care – Patients also receive social support through parenting trainings and other life skill classes to equip them with the essential knowledge they will need as parents.
-To support their long-term recovery, doctors and counselors may recommend an aftercare plan.
+- Social Care – Patients also receive social support through parenting trainings and other life skill classes to equip them with the essential knowledge they will need as parents, contributing to primary care patient retention.
+To support their long-term recovery and ensure ongoing care, doctors and counselors may recommend an aftercare plan.